astronomer/airflow-guides/guides/airflow-executors-explained.md

 While the LocalExecutor is a great way to save on engineering resources for testing even with a heavy workload, we generally recommend going with Celery for running DAGs in production, especially if you're running anything that's time sensitive.

-## Kubernetes Executor: Coming soon on Astronomer
+## Kubernetes Executor: Now Available on Astronomer*

 The fresh-off-the-press [Kubernetes Executor](https://github.com/apache/airflow/blob/master/docs/kubernetes.rst) leverages the power of [Kubernetes](https://kubernetes.io/) for ultimate resource optimization.